Universal Celestial Calendar

 And, the 'Months' of the Roman Calendar do not align with the seasons described by The Zodiac, which starts at 'The 1st Point of Aries' (indicated by the symbol ♈) and is the point at which the path of the Sun (ecliptic) and the 'celestial equator' of the Earth cross on a 'Vernal Equinox'.
 (We had one of these equinoxes YESTERDAY - 20th March 2012 Gregorian).
 BUT the Romans added in the 2 months of 'January' & 'February' and moved the start of their year back into winter.
 Many older cultures however, such as in Iran (Persian) and India (Hindu) still use the Zodiac months for their calendars.

 All this means that the majority of our Calendars (particularly the Gregorian) are now "out of synch" both with us and the place we live in the cosmos, as we spiral with our Sun around our Galaxy through space at almost 52million km's per day...

 So Why Do We Still Have A Seven Day Week?

-So, in the spirit of that sentiment, we're proposing a few Changes in view of all the above, related to the way we operate with our Time these days...
+So, in the spirit of that sentiment, we in this calendar group are proposing a few Changes in view of all the above, related to the way we operate with our Time these days...

 Your Age In Days